kgbercan/swift-tutorial/ControlFlow.md

     fallthrough
 case "Somewhere in New England":
-    print("New England is the best region in the country.")
+    print("New England is the best region in the country.") fallthrough
 default:
-    print("That is not an American state, or I was too lazy to type all the abbreviations.
+    print("I was too lazy to type all the abbreviations.
 Sorry.")
 }
 ```